ibacaraujo/credit_score_api/README.md

-# Credit Prediction API
+# Credit Prediction API.

 This project provides an API to predict the creditworthiness of individuals based on demographic and financial features.
 It is built with Flask and uses a trained XGBoost model for classification.

 ---

-## Description of the Problem
+## Description of the Problem.

 Predicting creditworthiness is a critical task for financial institutions to assess the risk of lending to individuals.
 Such predictions can be useful for:
 - Loan approval processes.
 - Risk assessment and management.
 - Financial planning and forecasting.

-This project uses the **German Credit Dataset** from the UCI Machine Learning Repository to train the model.
+This project uses the German Credit Dataset from the UCI Machine Learning Repository to train the model.
 The dataset includes attributes such as age, employment status, housing, and credit amount.

-## How to Run the Project
+## How to Run the Project.

-### 1. Prerequisites
+### 1. Prerequisites.

 Ensure you have the following installed:
 - Python 3.8+.